grame-cncm/faustdoc/src/tutorials/julia.md

 ...
 ```

-Some additional types like `FAUSTFLOAT`, `dsp`, `Meta` and `UI` have to be defined in a so-called [architecture file](https://faustdoc.grame.fr/manual/architectures/).
+Some additional types like `FAUSTFLOAT`, `dsp`, `Meta` and `UI` have to be defined in a so-called [architecture files](https://faustdoc.grame.fr/manual/architectures/).
+The Julia specific ones are [described here](https://github.com/grame-cncm/faust/tree/master-dev/architecture/julia#julia-architecture-files).
 A simple one named [minimal.jl](https://github.com/grame-cncm/faust/blob/master-dev/architecture/julia/minimal.jl) can be used for that with the following command:

 ```bash
 faust -lang julia osc.dsp -a julia/minimal.jl -o osc.jl